 The Dumbarton Oaks Research Library and its Rare Book Collection stage a number of on-site exhibits each year.
 In some cases we also create an online counterpart in order to enhance and promote our on-site exhibits.
 These online exhibits continue to exist after the on-site exhibits must be taken down and packed away.
 Please enjoy some featured highlights from our rich and interdisciplinary collections.
-Direct any questions to the Special Projects & Reference Librarian.

 October 7 – December 31, 2014